amplab/training/ampcamp/succinct.md

 id="spark-storage"
 />

-Depending on the configuration of the machine you're running on, the number of partitions or the amount of data cached may vary.
+Note that, depending on the configuration of your machine, the number of partitions and/or the amount of data cached may vary.

-Lets try executing the same search query as before on this dataset, using the filter operation:
+Let us try executing the same search query as before on this dataset, using the filter operation:

 <div class="codetabs">